FabioMencoboni/blasphemy/README.md

 - [_] ReLU Layers
 - [_]  Residual Layers

+#### Updates
+- 0.0.2 Changed random initialization to center around 0.0 - much more stable
+- 0.0.2 fixed bug in backprop for linear layers

 ### Quickstart

 You will need BLAS to use blasphemy.
 If you are using Ubuntu/Debian this can be accomplished with